camillarees/camillarees.github.io-reading-notes/read-03-revisions-and-the-cloud.md

 1. Git relies on local operations which:
   - Allows for process expediency because a project’s history resides on the local disk
-  - Eliminates the need to fetch history information from the server
-     - This allows continued work on a project when not online or on a VPN.
+  - Eliminates the need to fetch history information from the server so you can keep working on a project when not online or on a VPN

 **Tracking Changes**